DaehwanKimLab/centrifuge/README.md

 The Centrifuge poster is available at http://www.ccb.jhu.edu/people/infphilo/data/Centrifuge-poster.pdf

-For more details on installing and running Centrifuge, look at MANUAL.markdown
+For more details on installing and running Centrifuge, look at MANUAL

 ## Quick guide
 ### Installation from source